retarfi/language-pretraining/README.md

 The pretrained models are distributed under the terms of the [Creative Commons Attribution-ShareAlike 4.0](https://creativecommons.org/licenses/by-sa/4.0/).

-The codes in this repository are distributed under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+The codes in this repository are distributed under MIT.

 ## Related Work